microl44/Julet/README.md

 - Install xampp using standard instructions.
 - Clone the repository in the htdocs folder.

-Once installed, run the setup.bat script in the project root folder, with admin permissions. \n Default username is set to root \n
+Once installed, run the setup.bat script in the project root folder, with admin permissions. \
+Default username is set to root \
-Default password is set to tinytiger997 \n
+Default password is set to tinytiger997 \

 Navigate to localhost/install.php and login user site-default credentials.